22 Financial Mistakes You Are Making Right Now

 4. You’re Obsessed With Your Credit Score

-It’s important to always have a good score.
-Landlords may check it when you rent an apartment and some employers will check it too.
+It’s important always to have a good score.
+Landlords may check it when you rent an apartment, and some employers will check it too.
 But if you’re chasing the near mythical 850, relax!
 Unless you are in the market for a big purchase like a car or a home, you don’t need to worry too much about your score.
 And if you are in the market for a loan, anything above 760 will be enough to get you the best rates.

 5. No Renter’s Insurance

-Your landlord checked your score, it was excellent and you got the apartment!
-And you assume that the owner of the property has insurance so you don’t need it.
+Your landlord checked your score, it was excellent, and you got the apartment!
+And you assume that the owner of the property has insurance, so you don’t need it.
 Wrong!
 The owner’s policy will cover damage to the structure but not to your belongings.

-You might not think you own much worth insuring, you don’t own many tiaras or priceless works of art you plebe!
+You might not think you own much worth insuring; you don’t own many tiaras or priceless works of art you plebe!
 Even without those things, the average renter has about $20,000 in personal property.
 If all you have is your college futon and a collection of plastic cutlery from take-out places, there are still good reasons to have renter’s insurance.

 What if one of your friends gets drunk and cracks open his head on your bathroom floor?
 Think he won’t sue you?
 You can never be sure.
-Renter’s insurance gives you liability coverage if someone is injured in your home.
+Renter’s insurance gives you liability coverage if someone gets injured in your home.